Ronin15/actix_test/README.md

 # Actix Test Project

 This project is a simple web application built using the Actix framework in Rust.
-Runs a webserver and displays a basic landing page.
+Runs a webserver and displays a basic landing page with some embeded HTML.

 ## Prerequisites